 She has her father’s laid-back personality which is essential for survival in this family.
 She also has her mother’s love of lists, more importantly, list checking.
 Her homeschooling style involves a daily task sheet and her pencil checkmarks next to each item.
 And her favorite food…yes, chocolate.
 Finally, a child after my own stomach!

 “The Diva” is about to turn 13 or 23, it’s hard to tell some days.
 She makes sure we are all aware that she exists, and that she is underappreciated.
 She spends her days in a constant hormonal mood swing.

-Middle is 10 going on 15.
-The tween years have hit and they have hit hard.
-Though bathing still seems to be in the “Optional” category, makeup, hairstyling and trendy clothing are not.
+The teen years have hit and they have hit hard.
+Though punctuality still seems to be in the “Optional” category, makeup, hairstyling, and trendy clothing are not.
 She is our free-spirited child — the reason our homeschooling style sometimes leans in the “delight-directed” or “unschooling” direction.
 She is an artist and natural musician; right-brained and creative.
 She is tied to her emotions and lives each day to the extreme.
-She loves to try new things, but is nervous about new situations.
+She loves to try new things but is nervous about new situations.
 She keeps us on our toes.